crypdex/blackbox-cli/README.md

 ## Installation

 Download the most recent [release](https://github.com/crypdex/blackbox-cli/releases) for your platform.
-If you are running Linux, you may install via `apt`.

 ## Installation from `apt`

 Add the following to `/etc/apt/sources.list`